decentraland/decentraland-ui-utils/README.md

 The `addTextBox` function can take the following parameters:

-- `posX`: Offset on X, relative to the window's center
+- `posX`: Offset on X, relative to the window's center.
-- `posY`: Offset on Y, relative to the window's center
+- `posY`: Offset on Y, relative to the window's center.
 - `placeholder`: Text to display in the input box before the player interacts with it.
 - `onChange`: Function that gets executed every time the player edits the content on the input box, once for each character changed.